TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Scheduled jobs

-Create a cli command (see server/cli.sh) that you can execute manually on local development.
-Then schedule the cli command on helm.yaml:
+Create a cli command (see server/cli.sh and server/src/cli.ts) that you can execute manually on local development with `taito exec:server ./cli.sh createPost`.
+Then schedule the cli command on helm.yaml to make it run on Kubernetes as a cron job:

 ```
   server: